The Best Asian Side Dishes for Chicken Tenders, beyond the classic side dishes of pasta salad, cornbread or Mac and cheese, to make a complete meal.

 What are Chicken Tenders?

-Also known as Chicken fingers, Chicken goujons, Chicken strips or Chicken fillets, chicken tenders are pieces of white meat taken from either side of the chicken's breastbone.
-(Although also a fast food item, I prefer them to other fast food dishes such as Chicken Nuggets- the latter often contains extraneous ingredients such as wheat starch etc.)
+Also known as Chicken fingers and Chicken goujons, chicken tenders are pieces of white meat taken from either side of the chicken's breastbone.
+(Although also a fast food item, I prefer them to other fast food dishes such as Chicken Nuggets as the latter often contains extraneous ingredients such as wheat starch etc.)

 Every chicken has 2 tenders and they are usually more juicy than the breast, which is traditionally quite dry (and flavorless.)
-The tenders are often cut into thin strips, breaded then deep fried and are a very popular at parties (think Super Bowl gatherings)- in fact, many supermarkets sell frozen boxes of this delicious snack for easy weeknight dinners.
+The tenders are often cut into thin strips, breaded then deep fried and are a very popular at parties (think Super Bowl gatherings!)

 How to Cook